In Common - Meriem Chabani - Hidden Mosques, Quiet Atrophy

 Conclusion

 The construction of new mosques in France is fraught with difficulties, reflecting contemporary manifestations of a historically tense relationship between France and the Islamic religion.
-Each decision taken in the design of a new mosque is political insofar as the result will have an impact beyond the walls of the mosque itself, in relation to national discourse around Islam, local policies, the mosque’s neighbors, and building regulations.
+Each decision made in the design of a new mosque is political insofar as the result will have an impact beyond the walls of the mosque itself, in relation to national discourse around Islam, local policies, the mosque’s neighbors, and building regulations.
 As an architectural project that is inevitably sensitive and strategic, a mosque cannot be reduced to a purely functional architecture.

 Though the hidden mosques of Bordeaux might be interpreted as purely functional spaces, they are not fully functional as spaces of prayer.
-Unable to meet the growing demand for their use, mosques struggle to host their community in decent conditions while facing a constant pressure to remain invisible.
+Unable to meet the growing demand for their use, mosques struggle to host their communities in decent conditions while facing a constant pressure to remain invisible.
 Without subsidies, without capital, and facing a near-ban on new construction and ambitious projects, the French Muslim community must fight to preserve its spaces from atrophy.

 Notes